Geerodge/sunnyworthing.co.uk/content/collections/pages/sussex-history.md

         content:
           -
             type: text
-            text: 'The area around Worthing has been populated for at least 6,000 years and contains Britain''s greatest concentration of Stone Age flint mines, which are some of the earliest mines in Europe.
-The Iron Age hill fort of Cissbury Ring is one of Britain''s largest.'
+            text: "The area around Worthing has been populated for at least 6,000 years and contains Britain's greatest concentration of Stone Age flint mines, which are some of the earliest mines in Europe.
+The Iron Age hill fort of Cissbury Ring is one of Britain's largest."
       -
         type: paragraph
         attrs: